 Persons with some types of periodic paralysis are at risk for a condition known as malignant hyperthermia.
 This can occur during the use of general anesthesia .
 Anyone with a family history of periodic paralysis needs to notify the anesthesiologist of this history prior to any surgery.

 Attacks do not usually occur during an office visit.
-Your doctor may prescribe several blood tests to check potassium levels during an attack.
+Your doctor may order several blood tests and thyroid tests to check potassium levels during an attack.

 Your doctor may want to bring on an attack during an office visit.
 This should only be done under careful monitoring by an experienced neurologist.
 If an attack is triggered, several tests may be done, including: